 Shows Off the Rug Designs

 When you follow our design tips (that I shared below) the intricate designs of layering oriental rugs or layering Persian rugs really pops!
 The simple act of layering rugs adds interest and depth to the room's decor.
 This brings attention to each rug - especially the rug on the top.
 To enhance the power of your top rug's design, always make the bottom rug a neutral color and the top a small rug, preferably a vibrant and bold one.

 Adds Warmth To The Room

-How To Layer Rugs
+How to Layer Rugs?

 Start With An Oversized Rug

 An oversized rug is the perfect first layer.
-You could also start with wall to wall carpet, that works just as well.
-Just make sure the bottom rug is larger than the area where the furniture is sitting.
-The closer the carpet is to the walls, the better it is.
+Or if you have a wall to wall carpet, that works just as well.
+Just make sure the bottom rug is larger than the area where the furniture is seated.
+The closer the base carpet is to the walls, the better it is.
 This will certainly show off that top rug you invested in better.
 Laura has a very large rug under her entire sectional and chairs.
 Then, the smaller rug is offset.
 This design is incredibly appealing and a beautiful way to layer rugs.

-Make Sure Base Rug is Neutral
+Base Rug is Neutral

-When you have an amazing rug on the top, you want it to shine!
+- When you have an amazing rug on the top, you want it to shine!

-Color - Our go-to the layered rug is an overdyed rug with a neutral faded color.
-We use all natural vegetable dyes that don't bleed or transfer.
+Color - Our go-to the layered rug is an overdyed rug with a neutral faded colored rug.
+We here at RugKnots, use all-natural vegetable dyes that don't bleed or transfer.

-Decide Which Design Profile to Follow
+Design Profile To Follow

 Neutrals / Modern Farmhouse

 This is one of my favorites!
 You can read our complete analysis of eclectic decor on our blog post.
 Go with huge pops of color!
 You can even layer rugs in a variety of shapes and styles.
 For eclectic and boho decor, choose busier prints like the Ikat or the Chobi Ziegler.
 One of the more common ones is layering a vintage rug over a jute rug.

 Use Furniture Sparingly

 Always shop online at factory-direct prices.
 When you buy with free shipping, you can afford to get multiple rugs for every room.
-Almost all wool oriental rugs in showrooms are priced with the upkeep of the showroom and sales employees salaries in mind.
+Almost all wool oriental rugs in showrooms are priced with the upkeep of the showroom and sales employees’ salaries in mind.
 At RugKnots, we sell our rugs at factory-direct prices.
-The prices listed in our online store show retail price and then our price.
+The prices listed in our online store show retail prices and then our price.
 You can see how much you are saving, right on your screen.